raymondclowe/roo-mission-impossible/README.md

 # roo-mission-impossible
 A Roo Code based system to do tasks, using the Mission Impossible team building strategy

+# Installation for humans (Roo Code ignore this)

+Cut and paste the Step 1 below into a new Roo Code task, that's it, the next steps should be automatic.

 ## Your instructions

 You are Roo Code and you will follow these instructions.